bloomberg/quant-research/coviz/README.md

   * Countries or states.
 France Spain and New York in our example.
 * Threshold Data :
   * Value of the threshold (if equal 0 it will plot data vs calendar days).
 1000 in our example.
-  * Data to apply threshold on (Cases, Deaths, Active or Recovered).
+  * Data to apply threshold on (Cases, Deaths or Recovered).
 Deaths in our example.
   * Normalization to apply (by population or raw values).
 Values in our example.

 ![Rebased graph](screenshots/Rebased_graph_black_theme.PNG)